weisluke/WoTMUD/README.md

 I'd like to give some thanks to the following people for their assistance/contributions/suggestions:

-Jomin and Vadi, two of the Mudlet makers
+SlySven and Vadi, two of the Mudlet makers

 Saal and Groderick, for making available their own scripts (particularly a mapper) many years ago that got me started with Mudlet, and which form the backbone of much of the material present here